 How To: Show Your Computer's Active Applications (Dock, Taskbar, Toolbar)

-You may be asked to ensure your computer's active applications are displayed before taking your Proctorio Quiz.
+You may be asked to ensure your computer's active applications are displayed before taking your remotely proctored quiz.
 This guide will walk you through the settings to ensure your professor can view your active applications when requested.

 Table of Contents

-(1) Manually adjust the size of the window by clicking and dragging the borders.
+Note: If needed, you can manually adjust the size of the Chrome window by clicking and dragging the corners of the window.

-By following this process, your professor will now be able to verify that you have no active applications open, other than Chrome and the Finder.
-Once the Proctorio exam begins, your browser will automatically enter full-screen and hide your Dock bar.
+By following this process, your professor will now be able to verify that you have no active applications open, other than Chrome and Finder.

 Table of Contents

-Your professor will now be able to verify you have no active applications other than Chrome.
+By following this process, your professor will now be able to verify that you have no active applications open, other than Chrome.

 Table of Contents